 Wage & Hour Class Actions

-Wage and hour class action lawsuits have grown dramatically in number over the last decades.
-From a 400% growth in the filing of federal wage and hour cases since 2000 to the advent of wage and hour “bounty hunter” statutes in California, multi-plaintiff wage and hour lawsuits now represent the single most significant threat to employers across the United States.
+Wage and hour class action lawsuits have grown dramatically in number over the last couple of decades.
+From a 400% growth in the filing of federal wage and hour cases since 2000, to the advent of wage and hour “bounty hunter” statutes in California, multi-plaintiff wage and hour lawsuits now represent the single most significant threat to employers across the United States.
 Recent wage and hour verdicts have resulted in adverse outcomes to employers resulting in hundreds of millions of dollars in damages and attorneys’ fees.

 Why The Nation's Most Successful Companies Choose Lewis Brisbois